 The correct architecture is a clean handoff: your AI agent orchestrates the conversation, a separate payment layer handles all card data capture, and your platform never sees, stores, or processes cardholder data.
 Here's the step-by-step flow:

-3. Session initiation — Your platform makes an API call to the payment layer: POST /payment-session with the amount, currency, and the end-customer's PSP configuration.
+Session initiation — Your platform makes an API call to the payment layer: `POST /payment-session` with the amount, currency, and the end-customer's PSP configuration.
 The payment layer returns a session token and signals that it's ready to capture.

-6. DTMF capture in isolation — The DTMF tones are captured exclusively by the payment layer.
-They do not enter your CCaaS platform.
+Card captured in isolation — The card is captured exclusively inside the payment layer's certified environment.
+The digits do not enter your CCaaS platform.
 They do not reach your AI model.
 They do not appear in call recordings.
-The main audio stream receives masked flat tones where the keypad presses would otherwise appear.

-8. Result returned — The PSP returns an auth result to the payment layer.
-The payment layer fires a webhook to your platform: payment_completed with success/failure, a transaction ID, and a masked card reference (e.g., ****4242).
+Result returned — The PSP returns an auth result to the payment layer.
+The payment layer fires a webhook to your platform: `payment_completed` with success/failure, a transaction ID, and a masked card reference (e.g., `**4242`).
 No card data.

-The entire card capture happens in a sandboxed environment your platform never touches.
-Your PCI scope is limited to the API calls between your platform and the payment layer — which is a dramatically smaller, more defensible surface area.
+The entire card capture happens in a certified environment your platform never touches.
+Your PCI scope is limited to the API calls between your platform and the payment layer, which is a dramatically smaller, more defensible surface area.

 DTMF vs Speech Recognition for Card Capture